VZService/Resources/README.md

 English | [简体中文](./README_zh.md)

 > [!WARNING]
-> Some resources listed here may only be accessible from within mainland China.
+> Some resources may only be accessible in certain regions or may have become unavailable.

 A curated collection of useful resources by the VZService organization — hope you find them helpful!